sughosneo/aws-samples/README.md

 ***```[Service - 7] Amazon Simple Queue Service / SQS ```***
 ----------------------------------------------------------
 - AWS message queue service is one of the oldest service.
+- This is a Pull based service, where consumer actually pull the information from queue and start process it.
 - It's basically based on the concept of Publisher / Subscriber messaging model.
 - It's a form of asynchronous service-to-service communication used in serverless and microservices architecture.
 - Push/Pull delivery, Schedule or Delay Delivery, At least once delivery, Exactly once delivery, Message Prioritization.
 - There are 2 types of message queue available right now.
 1) Standard message queue 2) FIFO queue.

-Below steps shows how we can create a queue and then interact with programmatically.
+Below steps shows how we can create a queue and then interact with it programmatically.

 - Creating a queue and choosing one of the type.